 Everyone knows about the movie Suicide Squad.
-When I heard it was being filmed in Toronto started to anticipate watching the movie in theatres.
+When I heard it was being filmed I started to anticipate watching the movie in theatres, especially after the trailer.
+It looked like a really good trailer.
 Well, to cut to the end of this part of the story the movie was not good.
 When I was watching the movie I felt old.
 Almost like the movie was not meant for someone like me even though the production staff stated it was made for the fans.
-It wasn’t or if it was it wasn’t made with most people in mind.
-This is not so much about overwhelming elements that destroyed the story (plot holes, characterization, motivations) but the graphics they used can really be distracting.
+I guess no one who read any of the comics or hear of the characters outside of a quick reference from the other movies.
+It wasn’t made with most people in mind.
+This is not so much about the overwhelming elements that destroyed the story (plot holes, characterization, motivations) but the graphics they used can be distracting.

 But that’s just font choices.
-With the graphics in some of the scenes, it looks very bright.
+With the graphics in some of the scenes, it looks very bright with a movie that very dark and dull lighting.
+Almost like a bright, fun, kitschy attitude that turns into a dark, dull and attempt-to-be-gritty film.
 These colour choices in a movie like this can set a mood.
-In a Batman movie, this is important because in recent times Batman was seen as a dark bruting character and most of his movie tend to focus on dark lighting.
+In a Batman movie, this is important because in recent films Batman was seen as a dark bruting character and in most of his movies tend to focus on dark lighting.
 It makes sense because Batman mostly works in the shadows of night and supposed to be menacing.
-But this is a movie with Batman villains and without Batman.
+But this is a movie with Batman villains, without Batman in the majority of the film.
 And the comics are colourful too.
-Hence the movie will have a lot of greens, purples, pinks and reds.
+Hence this movie has a lot of greens, purples, pinks and reds.
 Just like The Joker’s colour palette.
-If they were not going to use the Joker as the main villain at the end changing the colours just a little bit on the posters, commercials, and other graphics.
-Using colour as a misdirect is new and shows that key points were changed before release.
-This could have been avoided by using a consistent colour scheme that was found throughout the movie – blues, greys, oranges and mint green.
-Besides the mint green, this is a basic colour palette for most movies because it’s more honest to the plot.
-It also will not make the movie look dated and for youngsters only.
+If they were not going to use the Joker as the main villain at the end and not even have him in the majority of the film as the main character, then the production department should have changed the colours just a little bit on the posters, commercials, and other graphics that were used to market the film.
+Using the small amount of Joker scenes in the majority of the film and any likeliness to a character that’s not in the film is a misdirection that ruins the first impression of the viewing because of expectations.
+Some movies do this in marketing and sometimes it works but most of the time it doesn’t.

-Without mentioning the plot, special effects, and Harley Quinn costume.
-This movie was not edited well.
+Without mentioning the plot, special effects, and Harley Quinn costume (yet), this movie was not edited well.
 If you remove all of the music, motion graphics of writing and the glitchy editing tricks, and left the original plot with nothing cut, it might have been just a bad movie instead of an irritating one.
-I would suggest watching this movie like a time capsule movie in a few years to see what fades were big that one year.
+It is very predictable if all the “add-in glamour” was removed.